 - ⅓ cup long beans, cut into 2-inch pieces

-- 1 small tomato, cut into wedges on a bias (see video)
+- 1 small tomato, cut into wedges on a bias (see video for technique)

 - 1 cup julienned cucumber